-Aortic Dissection Awareness (UK & Ireland) is the national patient association for people affected by Aortic Dissection and their families.
+Aortic Dissection Awareness UK & Ireland is the UK and Ireland patient association for people affected by Aortic Dissection and their families.
 We are the voice of Aortic Dissection patients in the UK & Ireland.

 Our work involves raising awareness of Aortic Dissection, its diagnosis and treatment; providing vital friendship, support and advice for patients and family members; encouraging research into the condition; and working with healthcare providers to ensure that best practice diagnosis and care for Aortic Dissection are implemented consistently across the UK & Ireland.

-Every year, we award the honour of hosting our flagship annual conference – Aortic Dissection Awareness Day UK – to a centre that we believe is doing excellent work in the field of Aortic Dissection.
-Over the last 4 years, we have recognised the work of The Royal Brompton NHS Trust, the Liverpool Heart & Chest Hospital and Barts Health NHS Trust and the The University of Leicester, BHF Cardiovascular Sciences Research Centre.
+Every year, we award the honour of hosting our flagship annual conference – Aortic Dissection Awareness Day UK and Ireland – to a centre that we believe is doing excellent work in the field of Aortic Dissection.
+Over the last many years, we have recognised the work of The Royal Brompton NHS Trust, the Liverpool Heart & Chest Hospital, Barts Health NHS Trust and the The University of Leicester, BHF Cardiovascular Sciences Research Centre.

 We also have a number of current projects targeting improvements in the diagnosis and care of Aortic Dissection patients in the UK & Ireland:

-The new NHS Service Specification for Thoracic Aortic Disease: We are a part of the NHS Working Group developing a new national standard of care for Aortic Dissection patients.
+The NHS England Service Specification for Thoracic Aortic Disease: We are part of the NHS England Working Group developing a new national standard of care for Aortic Dissection patients.

 Aortic Dissection: A UK Strategy: Our patient-led partnership to develop a national strategy to address the UK’s challenges in the diagnosis and treatment of Aortic Dissection, which costs 3,000 lives every year.